Trauma Guidelines

 Assessment is based on the four parameters of the Assessment of Blood Consumption score (ABC):

-1. Penetrating truncal mechanism of injury
+1. Penetrating mechanism of injury

 2. Systolic Blood pressure of 90mmHg or less